webbeetechnologies/bamboo-backend-core/readme.md

 ## Getting started
 - Create a new repo using this repo as a template
-- Checkout your repo, create a `dev`branch and push it to github.
+- Checkout your repo, create a `dev` branch and push it to github.
 This is important before the next step as the next step requires that the `tests.yml` github action has run at least once.
+- Protect your `main` branch.
   - Go to Settings -> Branches -> Add rule -> Branch name pattern: `main` -> tick
   - Require branches to be up to date before merging
   - Require status checks to pass before merging
   - Select `tests` action